trellisorg/trellisorg.github.io/_posts/2021-05-23-Angular-v11-vs-v12-Build-Performance.md

 ---
 layout: post
 title: Comparing Angular v11 (Webpack 4) to Angular v12 (Webpack 5) build performance and size
+author: jay
-categories: angular compiler webpack
+categories: [ angular, compiler, webpack ]
-tags: build performance bundle
+tags: [ build, performance, bundle ]
+image: assets/images/17.jpg
+featured: true
 ---

 Recently Angular v12 was released, and with it Webpack 5 under the hood of the Angular CLI/Compiler.
 With it came a lot